ynniv/vagrant-opengenera/README.md

-# OpenGenera 2.0 Virtual Machine Environment
+# Retrocomputing: Genera Lisp Machine

 ## About

-Runs "opengenera2" on Ubuntu 7.10 inside virtualbox using vagrant, veewee, and chef.
+Runs "opengenera2" (poorly) on Ubuntu 7.10 inside virtualbox using vagrant, veewee, and chef.
+The result is not especially stable, but sufficient for the casual explorer.
 An old version of Ubuntu is required due to a "feature" of X11 being fixed in newer versions.

-This *does not include* genera.
+This repository *does not include* genera.
 It requires that you supply a bzip2 tar archive named opengenera.tar.bz2 with the (abridged) files listed in notes/opengenera2.tar.list.

 ## Updating